wordswords/dotfiles/README.md

 1. `<leader> w` to lookup the current single word on wikipedia
 2. `<leader> b` to lookup the current line with git blame
-3. `<leader> j` to lookup the current number under cursor with jira-cli
+3. `<leader> j` to lookup the current issue number under cursor with jira-cli

 ## Git Fugitive Plugin in Vim